Picture-framing glass: UV definition in art framing

-For picture framing purposes, it is not appropriate to use these methods for absolute ratings, since "Better" ratings are obtained with lower visible light transmission, which is not aesthetically desirable in a framing glazing.
-However, by including more art damaging factors than UV radiation between 300 nm and 380 nm, these methods provide a more holistic relative ranking tool.
-For example, comparing a 99% and 92% UV Blocking glazing, would translate to 44% and 41%, respectively, under the KDF.
+For picture-framing purposes, it is not appropriate to use these methods for absolute ratings, since "better" ratings are obtained with lower visible light transmission, which is not aesthetically desirable in a framing glazing.
+However, by including more art-damaging factors than UV radiation between 300 nm and 380 nm, these methods provide a more holistic relative ranking tool.
+For example, comparing a 99% and 92% UV-blocking glazing, would translate to 44% and 41%, respectively, under the KDF.

-How much UV filtering should a glazing have
+How much UV filtering should a glazing have?

 The discussion on how much UV filtering is necessary in art framing is complex and controversial, driven by conflicting corporate interests.
 There have so far been no independent organizations, not tied to corporate sponsors, which have presented scientifically verifiable and conclusive evidence to the amount of UV filtering necessary for a glazing to both display and at the same time protect an artwork.
-On one hand, the issue is complicated by the varying amount of damaging light actually present in an indoor environment (from low level indirect sources to direct daylight).
-On the other, by the fact that not only UV, but also visible light damages an artwork.
+On one hand, the issue is complicated by the varying amount of damaging light actually present in an indoor environment (from low-level indirect sources to direct daylight), and on the other hand by the fact that not only UV, but also visible light, damages an artwork.
 According to the National Fenestration Rating Council, only 40% of artwork fading is caused by UV radiation.
-The remaining damage comes from the visible light, heat, humidity and material chemistry.
+The remaining damage comes from visible light, heat, humidity, and material chemistry.
 This means that increasing visible light transmission by an anti-reflective coating actually increases the amount of damaging radiation on an artwork.

 One of the most thorough and independent studies was conducted by the US Library of Congress in an effort to display and preserve the US Declaration of Independence.
-At first, it was decided to use special yellow "Plexiglass UF3", which removes both the ultra-violet as well as the blue end of the visible spectrum, with significant, but acceptable interference for viewing.
-Sealing the display by a chemically inert gas such as nitrogen, argon or helium also aided its preservation.
-In 2001, the display of the US Declaration of Independence was revised to include a multi-laminated glazing for shatter-resistance, with sol-gel interference-based multi-layer Anti-Reflective coatings on outer surfaces to improve the visibility of the document.
+At first, it was decided to use special yellow Plexiglass UF3, which removes both the ultraviolet and blue end of the visible spectrum, with significant, but acceptable interference for viewing.
+Sealing the display by a chemically inert gas such as nitrogen, argon, or helium also aided its preservation.
+In 2001, the display of the US Declaration of Independence was revised to include a multi-laminated glazing for shatter resistance, with sol-gel interference-based multi-layer anti-reflective coatings on outer surfaces to improve the visibility of the document.

-From the above evidence, it can be concluded that if preservation were the only goal of glazing, then only a climate-controlled, dark space would offer the best possible protection for an artwork, which can be exhibited once in every several years, while no glass at all provides a perfect displaying option.
-Therefore, for those artworks, which are chosen to be displayed, the ideal amount of UV blocking should be as much as possible, without affecting the visible light transmission.
+From the above evidence, it can be concluded that if preservation were the only goal of glazing, then only a dark, climate-controlled space would offer the best possible protection for an artwork, which can be exhibited once in every several years, while no glass at all provides a perfect displaying option.
+Therefore, for those artworks which are chosen to be displayed, the ideal amount of UV blocking should be as much as possible, without affecting the visible light transmission.